Byzanteam/postgrex_wal/README.md

 ## Other Info

 This library was created using the [Broadway Custom Producers documentation](https://hexdocs.pm/broadway/custom-producers.html) for reference.
-I would encourage you to view that as well as the [Broadway Architecture documentation](https://hexdocs.pm/broadway/architecture.html) for more information.
+We would encourage you to view that as well as the [Broadway Architecture documentation](https://hexdocs.pm/broadway/architecture.html) for more information.